OpenJUB/openjub-api-legacy/README.md

 Navigate with your browser to: `http://localhost:6969/docs` or `http://localhost:6969/api`

 ## Changelog
+### Version 0.2.1
+* update the sign-in dialog
+* redo session management and authentication
+* added some indexes for performance
 ### Version 0.2.0
 * changes to the sync script
   * moved from 'tasks/sync' to 'lib/sync'